- 2017 Holidays

 - Country homes, particularly those that are not permanently occupied by people, may well be the year-round homes of birds, bees or small furry things.
 This does not in any way reflect on standards of cleanliness, but may alarm those not used to rural living.
 Likewise, neighbouring farms will be seen as a delight for some, and the source of smells and early morning noise by others.

 - Our properties are hugely varied.
-One person's idea of blissful, away-from-it-all peace is another's alarming isolation and some may find the charm of a working farm outweighed by early morning agricultural activities and animal noises.
+One person's idea of blissful, away-from-it-all peace is another's dull isolation and some may find the charm of a working farm outweighed by early morning agricultural activities and animal noises.

 - Star ratings generally reflect the quality and standard of a hotel but some choose not to be classified although they are often of a high standard and excellent value.